-TRINITY RIVER AUTHORITY OF TEXAS RED OAK CREEK SYSTEM REVENUE BONDS, SERIES 2013, DATED OCTOBER 1, 2013, IN THE PRINCIPAL AMOUNT OF \$4,540,000
+TRINITY RIVER AUTHORITY OF TEXAS RED OAK CREEK SYSTEM REVENUE IMPROVEMENT BONDS, SERIES 2018

+IN THE AGGREGATE PRINCIPAL AMOUNT OF \$31,050,000

-AS BOND COUNSEL FOR THE ISSUER (the "Issuer") of the Bonds described above (the "Bonds"), we have examined into the legality and validity of the Bonds, which mature and bear interest from the dates specified in the text of the Bonds, until maturity or redemption, at the rates and payable on the dates as stated in the text of the Bonds, with the Bonds being subject to redemption prior to maturity, all as provided in the resolution of the Issuer authorizing the issuance of the Bonds, including the Pricing Certificate of General Manager authorized thereby (collectively, the "Bond Resolution").
+AS BOND COUNSEL FOR THE TRINITY RIVER AUTHORITY OF TEXAS (the "Issuer") of the Bonds described above (the "Bonds"), we have examined into the legality and validity of the Bonds, which are payable, bear interest and are subject to further provisions, all in accordance with the terms and conditions stated in the text of the Bonds and the resolution of the Issuer authorizing the issuance of the Bonds (the "Bond Resolution").

-WE HAVE EXAMINED the Constitution and laws of the State of Texas, certified copies of the proceedings of the Issuer and other documents authorizing and relating to the issuance of said Bonds, including one of the executed Bonds (Bond Number R-1).
+WE HAVE EXAMINED the Constitution and laws of the State of Texas, certified copies of the proceedings of the Issuer and other documents authorizing and relating to the issuance of said Bonds, including one of the executed Bonds (Bond Number T-1).

-BASED ON SAID EXAMINATION, IT IS OUR OPINION that said Bonds have been authorized, issued and duly delivered in accordance with law; and that except as may be limited by governmental immunity, bankruptcy, insolvency, reorganization, moratorium, liquidation and other similar laws now or hereafter enacted relating to creditor's rights generally or by principles of equity which permit the exercise of judicial discretion, (i) the covenants and agreements in the Bond Resolution constitute valid and binding obligations of the Issuer, and the Bonds constitute valid and legally binding special obligations of the Issuer which are secured by and payable from a first lien on and pledge of the "Pledged Revenues", as defined in the Bond Resolution, which include the "Net Revenues of the Red Oak Creek System", as defined in the Bond Resolution, and include payments received by the Issuer from a "Trinity River Authority of Texas-Red Oak Creek Regional Wastewater System Contract", dated as of June 1, 1986, among the Issuer and the Cities of Cedar Hill, De Soto, Glenn Heights, Lancaster, Ovilla, and Red Oak, Texas (the "Initial Contracting Parties"), and (ii) said Trinity River Authority of Texas-Red Oak Creek Regional Wastewater System Contract is authorized by law, has been duly executed, is valid, and is legally binding upon and enforceable by the parties thereto in accordance with its terms and provisions.
+BASED ON SAID EXAMINATION, IT IS OUR OPINION that said Bonds have been authorized, issued and duly delivered in accordance with law; and that except as may be limited by governmental immunity, bankruptcy, insolvency, reorganization, moratorium, liquidation and other similar laws now or hereafter enacted relating to creditor's rights generally or by principles of equity which permit the exercise of judicial discretion, (i) the covenants and agreements in the Bond Resolution constitute valid and binding obligations of the Issuer, and the Bonds constitute valid and legally binding special obligations of the Issuer which, together with other parity bonds, are secured by and payable from a first lien on and pledge of the "Pledged Revenues", as defined in the Bond Resolution, which include the "Net Revenues of the System", as defined in the Bond Resolution, and include payments received by the Issuer from the "Trinity River Authority of Texas-Red Oak Creek Regional Wastewater System Contract", dated as of June 1, 1986, among the Issuer and the Cities of Cedar Hill, De Soto, Glenn Heights, Lancaster, Ovilla and Red Oak, Texas (the "Initial Contracting Parties"), and (ii) said Trinity River Authority of Texas-Red Oak Creek Regional Wastewater System Contract is authorized by law, has been duly executed, is valid, and is legally binding upon and enforceable by the parties thereto in accordance with its terms and provisions.

-THE ISSUER has reserved the right, subject to the restrictions stated in the Bond Resolution, to issue additional parity revenue bonds which also may be payable from and secured by a first lien on and pledge of, the aforesaid Pledged Revenues.
+THE ISSUER has reserved the right, subject to the restrictions stated in the Bond Resolution, to issue additional parity revenue bonds which also may be secured by and made payable from a first lien on and pledge of the aforesaid Pledged Revenues on a parity with the Bonds.